2kai/full-stack-school/README.md

 Open http://localhost and see the same picture as in Exercise 1.7.
 Just a refactoring was done in this exercise.
 So visually nothing has been changed.

+###### Exercises 1.9, "Unicafe" application

+Open http://localhost and see a message "No feedback given" if there is no feedback yet.

 ##### Development notes

 ```shell